nch-igm/CAVaLRi/README.md

 Once these input files are prepared for each case, we are ready to run CAVaLRi

-NOTE: Validation logic will be applied to the filed indicated in the input fields, and any validation errors will be raised prior to running CAVaLRi
+NOTE: Validation logic will be applied to the data indicated in the input fields, and any validation errors will be raised prior to running CAVaLRi

 ### Run a single case
 To run CAVaLRi on a single case, the cavalri_case.py script should be utilized.
 To learn more about the inputs to this file run: